 A voracious love for our cool corner of the earth and a collective experience as wide as it is long combine to inspire our team every day

-Dionysus is in Dan’s blood, beginning with his father's own vineyard on the Mornington Peninsula where he roped in Dan to plant, prune and pick throughout his teenage years, and beyond.
-Dan jumped into the wine retail market, then studied for a Bachelor of Applied Science in Wine.
-It’s a tale of wanderlust from there, moving between vintages in Bordeaux, Burgundy and Champagne, and time spent at Coldstream Hills, Yering Station and Mount Langi Ghiran.
+After jumping into the restaurant and bar world, Dan then studied for a Bachelor of Applied Science in Wine.
+It’s a tale of wanderlust from there, moving between vintages in Bordeaux, Burgundy and Champagne, and years spent at Coldstream Hills, Yering Station and Mount Langi Ghiran.

 Sip on a Chandon wine, guided by Dan’s meticulous hand, and expect distinctive Chandon charisma, with a serve of the unexpected on the side.

 The importance of blending is paramount, and Dan draws on a rich array of vineyards to achieve this poise and elegance.

 Glenn guides the sparkling production at Chandon after a career spent studying the nuances of cool-climate zones.

 As Chandon’s Sparkling Winemaker, Glenn’s responsibility sits not only in the house of bubbles, but across the entire Chandon portfolio, assisting as a core member of the winemaking team.

 Glenn’s interest in the wine game was piqued in his role as restaurant manager many moons ago.
 His timeline looks a little like this: fine wine retail, Bass Phillip Wines, followed by a four-year spell at De Bortoli in the Yarra Valley, before joining the team at Chandon as Operations Winemaker in 2005, completing his winemaking studies the same year.
 That’s one steep curve in a very short time frame.